aralsto/Pi_in_the_Sky/README.md

 for the launch, because this would keep it well enough oriented to allow for the proper accelerometer data to be gathered.
 Another potential challenge will be finding a proper cord to use for propulsion.
 I don't want to make the launcher particularly large, and I want the cord to be taught even at its resting position, meaning I'll need quite a short cord that still has enough power to launch the pi some feet in the air.
-If I end up using something else like an exercise band this issue would be eliminated, but it would also make the design slightly more complicated as I might no be able to just use metal hooks to attach propulsion mechanism.
+If I end up using something else like an exercise band this issue would be eliminated, but it would also make the design slightly more complicated as I might no be able to just use metal hooks to attach the propulsion mechanism.

 ### Schedule
 Feb 6 - Planning